-Below are things to take into consideration when choosing a spray foam rig.
-This is extremely important because if your rig is not built to industry standards, you could have issues down the road and lose your costly investment far too soon.
+In this article, we’ll cover what to consider when choosing a spray foam rig.
+The details of these considerations are extremely important.
+If your rig is not built to industry standards, you could have issues down the road and lose your costly investment far too soon.

-What carries your equipment is as important as what’s inside.
+The rig that carries your equipment is just as important as the equipment inside.
 After all, if you can’t get to the job, it doesn’t matter what you’re carrying!
 Use this resource to stay up to date on SPF rig and trailer best practices when it comes to designing your own rig or investing in a pre-built one.

 How is the trailer constructed?
 Is it built to withstand the weight of heavy equipment and drums of material over time?
-Trailers should be built for spray foam contractors, not reused from other applications likely don’t have the capacity to carry the weight of your spray foam equipment.
+The trailer you use should be built for a spray foam contractor.
+Trailers that are reused from other applications likely don’t have the capacity to carry the weight of your spray foam equipment.

-Here’s a thought — a fully loaded 20’ tag-along trailer, without foam, can weigh over 9,000 lb.
-Now, add two sets of foam, and you’ve got 13,000 lb to carry.
+Here’s a thought, a fully loaded 20’ tag-along trailer, without foam, can weigh over 9,000 lb.
+If you add two sets of foam then your rig will be carrying 13,000 lb.
 A typical 20’ tag-along is rated for 14,000 lb.
-This leaves 1,000 lb. of wiggle room for ladders, scaffold, or even a third set of foam.
+This leaves 1,000 lb. of wiggle room for ladders, scaffolding or even a third set of foam.
 Let’s look at some number estimates (this estimation does not include the weight of spray foam insulation itself, which can vary throughout the day).

 - 20’ Tag-along trailer: 4,100 lb.